alexandertrefz/essence/packages/website/diagnostics.md

 ### `no-matching-overload`

 The passed Arguments match none of the overloads of the called Method or Function.
 Each candidate signature is listed as a note.
+A candidate a Protocol PROVIDED is named by the Namespace whose conformance put it in reach, with the Protocol said beside it — `'Number::isLessThan' (provided by Orderable)`.
+Where a DERIVED Method was in reach and a Namespace declaring the name replaced it, a note says so, because nothing in the listed candidates would show it.

 ### `ambiguous-namespace`